csudh/toro-net/README.md

 ### Running the app for local development

 After you've acquired a local copy of the appropriate repository, open a terminal in its root (it should be a folder called `toro-net`) and run these commands in sequence.
-If you are on Windows, ignore the `sudo`s and just be sure to run these commands from an Administrator terminal instead.

 Use Vagrant to boot an Ubuntu 16.04 LTS virtual machine and install the application dependencies automatically.
 ```